-Boris Johnson resignation honours list published
+Boris Johnson rewards key allies in resignation honours list

 Boris Johnson's resignation honours list has been published, with rewards for key allies, including Priti Patel and Jacob Rees-Mogg.

-Former secretaries of states Simon Clarke and Mr Rees-Mogg were given knighthoods, while Priti Patel was made a dame.
+Former secretaries of state Simon Clarke and Mr Rees-Mogg were given knighthoods, while Priti Patel was made a dame.

 Tees Valley Mayor Benjamin Houchen and London Assembly member Shaun Bailey are among seven nominations for peerages.